 There is no direct provision in MICROSOFT EXCEL for creating a chart that will show the progress.

 So here, we’ll try to create a PROGRESS CHART in EXCEL.

 This kind of chart is useful for certain conditions where we want to express the progress of any task visually.

 In this article, we’ll learn step by step process of creating a PROGRESS CHART.

 PREREQUISITE KNOWLEDGE NEEDED TO CREATE A PROGRESS CHART

-Although , anybody can create a progress or thermometer chart , but it would be easier if we have a basic knowledge about the process of creating a simple chart first.
-CLICK HERE to have a look at the simple chart making process.
+Although, anybody can create a progress or thermometer chart, but it would be easier if we have basic knowledge about the process of creating a simple chart first.
+CLICK HERE to have a look at the simple chart-making process.

 WHAT IS A PROGRESS CHART?

-A chart which shows the progress of any task is known as a PROGRESS BAR CHART or simply the PROGRESS CHART.
+A chart that shows the progress of any task is known as a PROGRESS BAR CHART or simply the PROGRESS CHART.

 Suppose there are 1000 people who need to take a survey.
 Till now, only 100 have taken it.